sirupsen/vim-execrus/README.md

 Since a Gemfile also has the `ruby` filetype there would normally be a conflict.
 Conflicts are resolved by the priority system.
 In this case, `Ruby Gemfile` has a higher priority (2 > 1), and thus it is run instead.

+The best way to learn more about customizing is to look at some of the existing plugins in `ftplugin`.

 ### Structure